 Liz mentioned Andy Goldsworthy as an artist to look at, and I’ve referenced him in the past so I’ll do yet another analysis of his work with this project in mind.
 There is also the iconic Robert Smithson, the walking art of Richard Long (Turner Prize winner), and countless others.

 A discussion with Julian led to him sending over the video links below.
-I started this project with an interest in video work and it had moved in an installation direction but video of the event may well used in the final exhibition so Bill Viola is still a relevant artist to study.
+I started this project with an interest in video work and it had moved in an installation direction but video of the event may well be used in the final exhibition so Bill Viola is still a relevant artist to study.

-I really enjoy how William Kentridge integrates kinetic art and video, with the kinetic art acting like the generator of the video projection.
+I really enjoy how William Kentridge integrates kinetic art and video, with kinetic art acting as the generator of the video projection.
 This is a powerful connection as it jumps the viewer from one domain to another, from the physical world to the imagined world.
 Could I connect kinetic and media elements in the exhibition?
 How powerful it would be if I could link the physical force of the river which was turning paddles and hypothetically generating electricity to power a video projection.
 It would be as if the river was calling out to us in a desperate attempt to make its voice heard.
 Maybe this is the purest form of land art – that where we experience the land connecting with us.

 This makes me think about the words I plan to place on the paddles as maybe the most powerful words would be those ‘spoken’ by the river.
 What would a river want to say to us if it was under threat of destruction?
 Would it be angry, sad, complacent, or warn of armageddon?
 What language would it use?
 Would it make any sense?
-Who would it be targetted at?
-This is an interesting angle but I need to find a way in to this language, in many ways I need to remove myself from language completely.
+Who would it be targeted at?
+This is an interesting angle but I need to find a way into this language, in many ways I need to remove myself from language completely.